Johann Gottfried Tannauer, Peter I in the Battle of Poltava, 1710s.Global Look Press

 By 1714, Russia had enjoyed some serious successes in the war – it had already conquered central and southern Finland.
 However, the Baltic Sea was under the enemy's complete control, and Moscow moved quickly to change this.

 On Aug.
-7, at Cape Gangut (modern-day Hanko), 99 Russian galleys attacked a detachment of 10 Swedish ships led by the pramm Elefanten (“Elephant”), a large flat-bottomed artillery vessel.
+7, at Cape Gangut (modern-day Hanko), nearly two dozen Russian galleys attacked a detachment of 10 Swedish ships led by the pramm Elefanten (“Elephant”), a large flat-bottomed artillery vessel.
 Taking advantage of the calm weather and what turned out to be a mistake by the Swedes, who had divided their forces, the Russians captured enemy ships by boarding them, and Peter I took part himself.

 The victory was commemorated in St. Petersburg with a triumphal arch depicting an eagle sitting on the back of an elephant, with the inscription: "The Russian eagle does not catch flies."